Ryuzaki-MrL/OldSNES/USAGE.txt

 - OPTIONAL: Set the banner text's font size, number of lines, letter spacing and word spacing.
 Leave it blank to use default values.
 - Press Enter then DO NOT touch anything, just wait until it's done.

-CUSTOM BORDERS AND CONFIG OVERRIDE (OPTIONAL):
+CUSTOM BORDERS AND CONFIG OVERRIDE (OPTIONAL, BLARGSNES ONLY):
 - Put your border on the folder you created for the game.
 It can be named whatever you want, as long as it is a .bmp image file.
 - Go to config folder and select a config template.
   - Mode7: activate Mode 7 filtering.